dbt-labs/docs.getdbt.com/website/docs/terms/dataframe.md

 DataFrames have a long history ([going back to 1990](https://towardsdatascience.com/preventing-the-death-of-the-dataframe-8bca1c0f83c8#:~:text=The%20earliest%20%E2%80%9Cdataframe%E2%80%9D%2C%20originally,Hastie%20in%201992%20%5B1%5D)!), but gained popularity first as a part of R and then as a part of [pandas](https://pandas.pydata.org/), an open source Python library of useful data analysis and manipulation tools.
 To work with DataFrames in Python, folks typically need to import the pandas library in the beginning of their script, `.py` file, or Python notebook with the conventional `import pandas as pd`.

-One of the strengths of DataFrames lies in its ability to take data in its original form (ex. array, list, JSON, parquet, dictionary) and form a tabular (rows and columns) format out of it.
+One of the strengths of DataFrames lies in its ability to take data in its original form (ex. array, list, <Term id="json" />, parquet, dictionary) and form a tabular (rows and columns) format out of it.
 Once this data is in a tabular format, you can apply functions and packages to that data to clean, transform, and enrich it.

 Below is an example creation of a Python DataFrame from a list and some light enrichment on it: